panesofglass/computation-expressions-workshop/exercises/03_StateBuilder.md

 * `getState`
 * `setState`

-Finally, we saw an even clearer example of how builder implementations may require member overloads in order to correctly cover different types of expressions.
+We observed an even clearer example of how builder implementations may require member overloads in order to correctly cover different types of expressions.

+Lastly, we have an example of how to resolve a common F# design question, "Where do I put this common state parameter?"
+If you have a set of functions that work together, and you are trying to determine whether to put the state instance as the first parameter -- so you can partially apply it -- or as the last -- so you can pipe it -- to the several, related functions, you may just want a CE that allows you to define the computation and then feed the state at the end.

 In the next exercise, we will take returning multiple values to the next level.